 The best wine matches for fishcakes

-In general they pair well with dry white wines, however it depends a little on what fish you use and whether you’re serving a buttery sauce alongside
+In general they go well with dry white wines, however it depends a little on what fish you use and whether you’re serving a buttery sauce alongside

 Salmon fishcakes are quite rich and often served with a citrussy butter sauce.
 I tend to favour the same types of wine as I’d pick for a fish pie - unoaked or lightly oaked Chardonnay, Chenin Blanc and Pinot Blanc or a Sauvignon/Semillon blend such as you find in Bordeaux or the Margaret River region of Australia